xbobekf/oxygenium/.autodoc/docs/markdown/api/src/main/scala/org/alephium/api/model/GetHashesAtHeight.md

    - The `GetHashesAtHeight` case class is used to represent a request to retrieve block hashes within a certain height range for a specific chain.

 2. What is the significance of the `PerChain` trait that `GetHashesAtHeight` extends?
-   - The `PerChain` trait is likely a marker trait that indicates that the `GetHashesAtHeight` request is specific to a particular chain within the Alephium project.
+   - The `PerChain` trait is likely a marker trait that indicates that the `GetHashesAtHeight` request is specific to a particular chain within the Oxygenium project.

 3. Are there any other files or dependencies required to use this code?
    - It is unclear from this code snippet whether there are any other files or dependencies required to use this code.
 Additional context or documentation may be necessary to determine this.